abelsj60/my-site/README.md

 ##### a) Data storage

-Data files are automatically grouped during build via each subdirectory's index.js.
-Each file mixes markdown with front matter, which Webpack loads via the [yaml-frontmatter-loader](https://www.npmjs.com/package/yaml-frontmatter-loader).
+Data files are automatically grouped during build via code in each subdirectory's index.js.
+Each file mixes Markdown with front matter, which Webpack loads via the [yaml-frontmatter-loader](https://www.npmjs.com/package/yaml-frontmatter-loader).
 This allows for clean, centrally located data.

 ##### b) Compression stepping

 A preloader for big images can be found in [/helpers](https://github.com/abelsj60/jamesabels.net/blob/master/app/helpers/preloadBigImages.js).

 It uses a custom algorithm to summon full-screen illustrations when the site loads.
-Images < 2880 px are compressed at a quality level of 90, the rest at quality level 50.
-The resulting file sizes increased at a roughly constant rate between image widths of 1360 px and 2880 px, so the algorithm selects an image >= 2880 px between these two points.
+Images < 2880 px in width are compressed at a quality level of 90, the rest are at a quality level of 50.
+Nevertheless, the more highly compressed images are of roughly the same quality as their less compressed siblings and the file sizes increase at a roughly constant rate for all of them.

+As a result, the algorithm skips from 1360 px to >= 2880 px in width when selecting full-screen images.

 The transparent home-page image considers additional factors.